POUR OVER

 INSTRUCTIONS

-6. Start timer and pour enough hot water to FULLY saturate the grounds.
+Start timer and pour enough hot water to FULLY saturate the grounds (70-90g).
 Pour with enough initial force to penetrate deep into the grounds.

-8. Resume pouring hot water in concentric circles keeping all grounds saturated.
+Resume pouring hot water in concentric circles keeping all grounds saturated and the water level about 2/3 full in the filtercone.

-9. Continue pouring until the correct amount of water has been added.
+Continue pouring (4-5 pours total) until the correct amount of water has been added.
 Your final pour should be around the 2:00 mark with a 1:00 draw-down to finish at 3:00

 CAVEAT